Safety and Health

 (-0.78)

-• * Occupational accident frequency rate = Number of fatalities and injuries from occupational accidents / Total number of actual working hours × 1,000,000
+• * Frequency rate = Number of fatalities and injuries from occupational accidents / Total number of actual working hours × 1,000,000

 Related Initiatives

-The Company-wide Occupational Health and Safety (OH&S) Committee, which comprises the OH&S Officer (director in charge) and the representative of the labor union (chairperson), meets twice a year, while the OH&S Committee of each business location meets every month.
-The OH&S Committee of each factory conducts OH&S risk assessments.
+The Company-wide Occupational Health and Safety (OH&S) Committee, which comprises the OH&S Officer (director in charge) and the representative of the labor union (chairperson), meets twice a year.
+Moreover, the OH&S Committee of each business location meets every month and labor union branches hold labor-management meetings four times a year in order to regularly discuss issues, such as the correction of long working hours, the promotion of holiday taking, and the working environment for telework.
+In addition, the OH&S Committee of each factory conducts OH&S risk assessments.
 At our laboratories, we conduct risk assessments of chemicals that are recognized as hazardous or harmful at a certain level in line with the Industrial Safety and Health Act.
 We have in place a system whereby, when new manufacturing processes or new machines are introduced to our facilities, recommendations for conducting risk assessments and providing safety education for those involved in new work are issued to the relevant departments, which later report the results.

 Mental Health